PowerDNS/pdns/pdns/docs/alias.md

 The same applies, mutatis mutandis, for a query for the AAAA record of example.com.

-It should be noted that if www.powerdns.com is itself a CNAME chain to A or AAAA records, the data returned should be the eventual A and AAAA records, and not the CNAMEs themselves.
+It should be noted that if www.powerdns.com is itself a CNAME chain to A or AAAA records, the data returned should be sourced from the eventual A and AAAA records.
+The intermediate CNAMEs should not be returned.

 A query for the A of serv.example.com gets normal CNAME processing, and then similarly hits the ALIAS record, and returns the synthesized A record for example.com.